-The change to the acute medical model in Swansea and Hywel Dda UHB which is likely to be subject to a capital build at Morriston hospital.
+The change to the acute medical model in Swansea and Hywel Dda UHB which is likely to be subject to a capital build at Morriston hospital

-- Appropriate access to diagnostic capacity in Morriston hospital (CT capacity will be a constraint in supporting all strokes and mimic strokes for the new Health Board and part of Hywel Dda HB population) - Changes to workforce models across medical, nursing and therapy staff to deliver a 24 / 7 day service. - Agreement across the stroke pathway on patient flows and transport arrangements e.g. ambulance capacity, repatriation arrangements - The development of an ESD service with sufficient capacity to facilitate timely patient discharge within both Health Boards.
+- Changes to workforce models across medical, nursing and therapy staff to deliver a 24 / 7 day service - Agreement across the stroke pathway on patient flows and transport arrangements e.g. ambulance capacity, repatriation arrangements - The development of an ESD service with sufficient capacity to facilitate timely patient discharge within both Health Boards.